-Join Aaron F. Ross for an in-depth discussion in this video Sculpting with the Draw tool, part of Up and Running with Plant Factory.
+Join Aaron F. Ross for an in-depth discussion in this video Sculpting with the Draw tool, part of Learning Plant Factory.

 - We've seen some of Plant Factories powerful tools for procedural generation.
 Now let's look at manual sculpting with the draw tool.
 This is necessary if you want to direct your plant into a particular shape.
 The reason I'm saving it for point in the course is because I believe it's important to understand how nodes and parameters work before you get to using the draw tool.
 A draw tool is enabled by default when you launch Plant Factory.
 To draw a trunk just click on the ground plain and drag upward and I've drawn a custom shape to my plants trunk.